-Thirteen years after NOW-NYC worked to eliminate the statute of limitations on rape in the first degree, the organization applauds Governor Cuomo, Assemblywoman Aravella Simotas, Senator Alessandra Biaggi and the many NOW members who advocated for extending the statute of limitations for rape in the second and third degree and criminal sexual acts in the second degree.
+Thirteen years after NOW-NYC and Women’s Justice NOW worked to eliminate the statute of limitations on rape in the first degree, the organization applauds Governor Cuomo, Assemblywoman Aravella Simotas, Senator Alessandra Biaggi and the many NOW members who advocated for extending the statute of limitations for rape in the second and third degree and criminal sexual acts in the second degree.
 The legislation was approved nearly unanimously in the state Senate late Wednesday after passing in the state Assembly earlier in the day.

 Ossorio added, “When Governor Cuomo signs this critical legislation into law, it will be a mandate for law enforcement across the state that rape must be taken seriously and seeking justice for victims of this heinous crime must be a top priority.”

 The statute of limitations for rape in the second degree and criminal sexual act in the second degree will be extended from the current five years to 20 years.
 These same crimes in the third degree will be extended from five to ten years.
 The legislation also allows for civil action.
 Victims will be able to bring civil litigation against their alleged assailants for up to 20 years after the offense.
 The legislation will fully eliminate the state of limitations on incest in the first degree.

 The legislation is also a signal of the weight with which our state considers these crimes.
 This is a mandate for the NYPD, which was cited for failures to sufficiently respond to sexual assualt crimes by the Department of Investigations, and for police across the state, to strengthen their response to anyone reporting rape or sexual assault.

 The legislation will take effect immediately upon being signed into law by Governor Cuomo, who has championed the cause.
 It will apply to all future cases, but will also extend the window for alleged crimes where the statute of limitations has not yet expired.